USA Gymnastics declares bankruptcy in wake of sex abuse scandal

 The organization is "not looking to close its doors," Carson added in a phone call with reporters.

-But lawyer John Manly, who represents 180 alleged victims of Nassar, said the legal move will block the victims' "ongoing efforts to discover the truth about who at USA Gymnastics and the U.S. Olympic Committee knew about Nassar’s criminal conduct and failed to stop it."
+Lawyer John Manly, who represents 180 alleged victims of Nassar, said the legal move will block their "ongoing efforts to discover the truth about who at USA Gymnastics and the U.S. Olympic Committee knew about Nassar’s criminal conduct and failed to stop it."

 "The leadership of USA Gymnastics has proven itself to be both morally and financially bankrupt," Manly said.
 "They have inflicted and continue to inflict unimaginable pain on survivors and their families."